Let's do it together Let's do it together

 Mowing

-During the warmer spring and summer months, mowing is an incredibly important job.
+During the warmer spring and summer months, mowing is a very important job.
 Helping to keep your lawn in good health, you should mow your lawn as frequently as it requires.
-In spring, you'll probably find it needs mowing once a week, while the summer months will demand a more regular, twice-weekly mow.
+In spring, you'll find it needs to be mowed slightly less than summer, which is when it enters into overdrive!
+Your lawn goes dormant over winter, so you can pop the lawn mower away over that time.

 Cut grass